 The bites of mosquitoes and insects damage the skin and cause several diseases.
 Some insects also cause infections and irritation.

 The people use different repellents to get rid of insects and mosquito.
 But the topical application of chemical repellents is harmful to the skin.
 Whereas the electric or burning repellents adversely affect the lungs and are harmful to those having respiratory problems.

 These chemicals are not suitable especially for children and pregnant women.
-Besides the mosquitos and insects are becoming immune to these chemicals.
+Besides the mosquitoes and insects are becoming immune to these chemicals.

-On the other hand, the natural repellents are safe for health and are easily available.
-The oils of lemon grass, lemon eucalyptus, catnip, neem, soybean, and citronella etc. are the best natural repellents.
+On the other hand, natural repellents are safe for health and are easily available.
+The oils of lemongrass, lemon eucalyptus, catnip, neem or margosa, soybean, and citronella, etc. are the best natural repellents.
 These oils are used with carrier oils like coconut, soy or almond oil.

 Catnip or Nepata Herb